anon-blue/anon.blue/README.txt

                       kk你适合把嗯哦哦监控凸凹

-                                          gf
+                                          gfgfdfdfdfdfdgfgfgfgbvbvbvbvbvvvvvvvvv
+vvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvv
+vvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvv
+vvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvv
+vvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvv

- with a catastrophic note, I will end it with not a shred of dignity lef t i n m
+vvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvd it with not a shred of dignity lef t i n m
 e.
 I am not angry at the world as much as I am angry with myself.
 Thefffffffffff ffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff ffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff